venellinus1/androidtoast/Readme.txt

 The package provides a UI button and Android Toast message method.
 Install:
 1. Open Unity - Window - Package Manager
-2. Click on + button at upper left to add package - Select Add package from git URL..
+2. Click on + button at upper left to add package - Select Add package from git URL

 3. In the url field paste this git url: https://github.com/venellinus1/androidtoast.git